Government College of Applied Human Science

 Government College of Applied Human Science is a government college formerly known as the College of Home Economics.

 History

-American Ford Foundation & Oklahoma State University, USA and the government of East Pakistan started the college in the year 1961 with just twenty-five students.
+The Ford Foundation, Oklahoma State University, and the government of East Pakistan started the college in 1961 with just twenty-five students.
 This is the first college of Bangladesh for studying home economics.
-Mrs Hamida Khanam was the founder principal of this college.
+Mrs. Hamida Khanam was the founder principal of this college.

 Campus

 The college campuses are located at Azimpur, Lalmatia, Green Road of Dhaka and Mymensingh.
-The Azimpur campus having Total campus 10.3 acres of land. there are 21 classrooms, 5 seminar room, 8 laboratory, 1 Library in Azimpur campus etc in Azimpur campus.
+The Azimpur campus having Total campus 10.3 acres of land. there are 21 classrooms, 5 seminar room, 8 laboratory, 1 Library in Azimpur campus etc. in Azimpur campus.

 Courses

 Level of education is HSC, B.Sc (Hons.) & M.S. there are 5 Honours Department.
 This courses are conducted under Biology Faculty of the University of Dhaka.